Ceremony on 2 December 2021 at Grosvenor House Hotel, London,

 This award will seek to reward the practice that can demonstrate an ability to use technology effectively.
 This might be for the direct clinical needs of the patient or the efficient operation of the practice for the patients’ benefit.
 Particular emphasis on the detection of ocular conditions and provision of strong eye care should form a major theme in any entry.
 The judges will be looking for evidence of a range of technologies such as tomography, tonometry, perimetry, pachymetry, retinal and anterior digital imaging and corneal topography plus links with local hospitals and ophthalmologists.
 This award seeks to reward a practice that has applied technology for the benefit of the patient and the promotion of the practice.

-The Family Optician of the Year
+Technology Supplier of the Year